Keys to Developing Skill, Confidence, and Career Success in Cake Decorating

 - Kathleen Lange

-- Feb 2
+- Feb 3

 - 3 min read

-After decades of teaching internationally and working professionally since 1980, I’m often asked: "What’s the best way to learn? " The honest answer?
-It depends on your goals—but hands-on trade classes remain unmatched for real-world skill building.
+After decades of teaching internationally and working professionally since 1980, I’m often asked: "What’s the best way to learn?"
+The honest answer?
+It depends on your goals.
+But hands-on trade classes remain unmatched for real-world skill building.

 The Value of Hands-On Trade Classes